cjdelisle/cjdns/README_HR.md

 need.
 If you're on OS X, don't worry about this step.

-### 1. Generate a new configuration file
+### 1. Stvorite novu konfiguracijsku datoteku

     ./cjdroute --genconf >> cjdroute.conf

-**Protect your conf file!** A lost conf file means you lost your password and connections and anyone who connected to you will no longer be able to connect.
+**Zaštitite Vašu conf datoteku!** A lost conf file means you lost your password and connections and anyone who connected to you will no longer be able to connect.
 A compromised conf file means that other people can impersonate you on the network.